loopunit/tinyprog/README.md

-# TinyExprpp
+# TinyProg

-TinyExprpp is minimalist shader-like scripting language, based on a C++ refactor of Tinyexpr, a very small recursive descent parser and evaluation engine for math expressions.
+TinyProg is minimalist shader-like scripting language, based on a C++ refactor of Tinyexpr, a very small recursive descent parser and evaluation engine for math expressions.

 A simple program: